CNCLgithub/Algorithms-of-the-Mind/README.md

 (See class discussion/PDF of the slides for an intro to containers)

 ```
-cp /home/iy42/class_container/base.sif ~/Algorithms-of-the-Mind/container
+cp /gpfs/gibbs/project/psyc261/shared/base.sif ~/Algorithms-of-the-Mind/container
 ```

-or if you wanna build it yourself (assuming you are on a compute node):
+or if you wanna build it yourself (assuming you are on a compute node -- and noting that this command will take a while to run):

 ```
 cd ~/Algorithms-of-the-Mind/container